 Dai Crisp and his wife PK McCovy launched the Lumos Wine Company in 2000.
 Crisp began professionally growing grapes at Croft Vineyards in 1990 and since 1999 has been managing Temperance Hill Vineyard, a 100-acre site in the Eola Hills.
-After feeling secure that he knew how to grow grapes, he decided to start his own label.
+Grapes from this vineyard are sold to many of Oregon's top Pinot Noir producers.
+After feeling secure that he knew how to grow grapes, Dai decided to start his own label.

-Lumos Pinot Noir is sourced from the family's home Wren Vineyard and the 100-acre Temperance Hill Vineyard, and Rudolfo Vineyard which he manages.
+Lumos Pinot Noir is sourced from the family's home Wren Vineyard and the 100-acre Temperance Hill Vineyard and Rudolfo Vineyard both of which he manages.